 This policy will not be construed or applied in a manner that improperly interferes with employees’ rights under the National Labor Relations Act.

 Caltech’s electronic information resources are Institute property and users should not have an expectation of privacy with respect to their use of these resources or the data, files, or other records generated, stored, or maintained on them.
 Password capabilities and other safeguards are provided to users in order to safeguard electronic messages, data, files, and other records (including computer files and records, electronic mail, and voice mail) from unauthorized use.
 These safeguards are not intended to provide confidentiality from the Institute with respect to personal messages or files stored on electronic information resources owned and managed by Caltech.

-Institute access to the content of electronic mail, data, files, or other records generated, stored, or maintained by any user for reasons such as those described in the previous paragraph must be authorized by the provost or the president.
-The provost will deal directly with situations that require access to electronic materials associated with faculty.
-Requests to the provost or president for authorization to access such materials can be made by (1) the vice president for business and finance for non-faculty employees; (2) by the vice president for student affairs for students; or (3) by the general counsel for the purposes of complying with legal process and requirements.
-In all cases, the provost and/or president will consult with the general counsel prior to making a decision on whether to grant access.
-In the case of a time-sensitive matter, if the president or provost cannot be located, the general counsel may authorize access.
+Institute access to the content of electronic mail, data, files, or other records generated, stored, or maintained by any user for reasons such as those described in the previous paragraph must be authorized as follows: (1) by the Provost for any situations that require access to electronic materials associated with faculty; (2) by the Vice President for Business and Finance for staff at campus or the JPL Director for Human Resources for staff at JPL; (3) by the Vice President for Student Affairs for students; or (4) by the General Counsel for the purposes of complying with legal process and requirements or to preserve user electronic information for possible subsequent access in accordance with this policy.
+In all cases, the Office of the General Counsel should be consulted prior to making a decision on whether to grant access.
+In the case of a time-critical matter, if the authorizing official cannot be located, the General Counsel may authorize access.

 The Office of General Counsel will work with Information Management Systems and Services to prepare an annual summary report of all activity authorized under this policy.
 The report shall be provided to both the President and the Provost.